 Majors and concentrators begin their work with an introductory course that emphasizes a particular area (the Middle East, South Asia, or Africa).
-For instance, students interested in the Middle East would take ASCM UN2003 Introduction to Islamic Civilization or ASCM UN2008 CONTEMP ISLAMIC CIVILIZATION.
-Students keen on learning more about South Asia would take ASCM UN2357 Introduction to Indian Civilization, HSME UN3810 History of South Asia I: al-Hind to Hindustan, or HIST W3811 South Asia II: Empire and Its Aftermath.
+For instance, students interested in the Middle East would take ASCM UN2003 INTRO TO ISLAMIC CIVILIZATION or ASCM UN2008 CONTEMP ISLAMIC CIVILIZATION.
+Students keen on learning more about South Asia would take ASCM UN2357 INTRO TO INDIAN CIVILIZATION, HSME UN3810 History of South Asia I: al-Hind to Hindustan, or HIST W3811 South Asia II: Empire and Its Aftermath.
 The introductory course generally recommended for students interested in Africa is MDES UN2030 Major Debates in the Study of Africa.